 In October 2020, the Company sold its interests in certain assets related to its Local Leads Platform, Call Marketplace and other assets not related to core conversational analytics and sales engagement solutions.
 The purchaser is a related party controlled by a shareholder and officers of the Company.
 The assets met the definition of a business and represented a discontinued operation since the disposal enabled the Company to focus more wholly on its core conversational analytics and sales engagement solution activities, and it had a significant effect on the Company's operations and financial results.
 The Company will have no further involvement in the key strategic decision making or operations of the business.
-As a result, the operating results related to these assets are shown as discontinued operations, net of tax, in the Condensed Consolidated Statements of Operations for the three months ended March 31, 2020.
+As a result, the operating results related to these assets are shown as discontinued operations, net of tax, in the Condensed Consolidated Statements of Operations for the nine months ended September 30, 2021.
 See Note 14.
-Discontinued Operations and Related Party Investment of the Notes to the Condensed Consolidated Financial Statements for further discussion.
-Unless otherwise indicated, information presented in the Notes to the Financial Statements relates only to the Company's continuing operations.
+Discontinued Operations and Related Party Investment of the Notes to the Condensed Consolidated Financial Statements relates only to the Company's continuing operations.